Galileo88/Galileos-Planet-Pack/README.md

 TO INSTALL:

-1. Drop the GPP_Textures into your GameData folder
+1. Put the GPP_Textures folder inside of your GPP folder.